Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - They're artists of information, and each data point adds a bit more pigment to their accumulating portrait of you. - **David Eagleman, Sum**
 - The knowledge that you cannot appreciate the destination without knowing the starting point. - **David Eagleman, Sum**
 - We are what we do, not what we think. - **Iain M. Banks, The Player of Games**
+- The tighter you cling to your current identity, the harder it becomes to grow beyond it. - **James Clear**

 ## Mastery